 Paratenonitis is an acute Achilles injury caused by overuse.
 It involves inflammation of the covering of the Achilles tendon.
-"In really acute cases, the tendon can appear sausage-like, because it is so severely swollen," says Russell Warren, M.D., a sports medicine orthopedic surgeon at Hospital for Special Surgery in New York.
+"In really acute cases, the tendon can appear sausage-like, because it is so severely swollen," says Russell Warren, MD, a sports medicine orthopedic surgeon at Hospital for Special Surgery in New York.
 Marathon runners often experience this type of swelling after long runs.
 Runners may complain of stiffness and discomfort at the beginning of the run, but push through the discomfort.
 Symptoms are typically aggravated by running and relieved by rest.
-If left untreated, paratenonitis may progress to the point that any running becomes difficult.What is Insertional Tendonitis?
+If left untreated, paratenonitis may progress to the point that any running becomes difficult.

 Insertional tendonitis involves inflammation at the point where the Achilles tendon inserts into the heel bone.
 People with this condition often have tenderness directly over the insertion of the Achilles tendon, which is commonly associated with calcium formation or a bone spur forming just above the insertion point.
-This condition can occur along with retrocalcaneal bursitis (see below) and a bony enlargement of the heel bone, known as Haglund’s deformity, which is referred to as a ‘pump bump.’
-“Most cases of Haglund’s deformity occur in women who wear high-heeled shoes or men and women hockey players because of the skate rubbing on the back of the heel," says Scott Rodeo, M.D., a sports medicine orthopedic surgeon at Hospital for Special Surgery.What is Retrocalcaneal Bursitis?
+This condition can occur along with retrocalcaneal bursitis (see below) and a bony enlargement of the heel bone, known as Haglund’s deformity (and sometimes referred to as a "pump bump").
+"Most cases of Haglund’s deformity occur in women who wear high-heeled shoes or men and women hockey players because of the skate rubbing on the back of the heel," says Scott Rodeo, MD, a sports medicine orthopedic surgeon at Hospital for Special Surgery.

 Retrocalcaneal bursitis is caused by movement-related irritation of the retrocalcaneal bursa, the fluid-filled cushioning sac between the heel bone and the Achilles tendon.
 This condition involves pain in front of the Achilles tendon, in the area between the tendon and the heel bone.
 The bursa can become inflamed or thickened and stick to the tendon, as a result of overuse or repetitive loading.
 Pain may result from squeezing the tendon itself or the space just in front of the tendon.
 "Although retrocalcaneal bursitis can be associated with rheumatoid arthritis in 10 percent of people, most occurrences in athletes only involve one side and are not associated with a systemic disease," says Dr. Warren.